HOUSING CASE MANAGER

 Position Type and Expected Hours of Work

 This is a full-time position.
-Days are typically Monday-Friday.
-Hours are somewhat flexible and include time allotted for breaks/lunch.
+Days and hours of work are with time allotted for breaks/lunch.

-- Arizona Driver’s License, driving record that meets agency requirements, and proof of insurance; willing to use personal vehicle for work-related purposes;
+- Must have reliable transportation, and be willing to use personal vehicle for work-related purposes;

-- Possess or have the ability to obtain a State of Arizona Level One Fingerprint Clearance card.
+- Possess or have the ability to obtain State of Arizona Level One Fingerprint Clearance Card.

-We offer a rich benefits package that includes medical, dental, vision, life, short-term and long-term disability insurances, a 403(b) with employer match, 10 paid holidays, paid sick leave and PTO.
+CASS offers a comprehensive benefits package including medical, dental, vision, life insurance, short-term and long-term disability insurance, a retirement plan, paid holidays, paid sick time, and a generous PTO plan.

 Pay: from $17.50/hour